Otieno-Calvin/Otieno-Calvin/README.md

 I’m a Data Scientist with 2 years of experience wrangling data and building models that solve real problems, mostly with Python, SQL, and tools like Scikit-learn.
 For the past 7 months, I’ve been geeking out over Data Engineering, teaching myself ETL pipelines, cloud platforms like AWS, and tools like Apache Airflow.
 I started my journey with a Computer Science degree at Catholic university (didn’t quite finish, but learned a ton!).

+shhhhhh!!🤫

-lemme give you a hidden gem , digging into messy datasets is therapeutic especially when it ends with well-crafted clean solutions 🫦.
+Lemme give you a hidden gem , digging into messy datasets is therapeutic especially when it ends with well-crafted clean solutions 🫦.
 Got some repos showing some of my projects in data analysis and machine learning.

 👀 watch your data pipelines 👀!!        they might be leaking 💦💦💦